astronomer/airflow-guides/guides/data-quality.md

 In this guide we will cover:

-- Best practices surrounding data quality.
+- Best practices and essential knowledge surrounding the planning of a data quality approach.
 - When to implement data quality checks.
+- How to chose a data quality check tool.
-- Two different tools used for data quality checks with concrete examples: SQL Check operators and GreatExpectations.
+- Two different tools used for data quality checks with their requirements and logging capabilities.
-- How Data Lineage is connected to data quality
+- How Data Lineage is connected to data quality.
+- An example showing the same set of data quality checks implemented using two different tools.

 ## Assumed Knowledge